Erotemic/shitspotter/README.rst

 In addition to these licenses please:

-* Cite my work if you use it.
+* Cite the work if you use it.
 * If you annotate any of the images, contribute the annotations back.
 Picking up shit is a team effort.
 * When asked to build something, particularly ML systems, think about the ethical implications, and act ethically.
 * Pin the dataset on IPFS if you can.